dli7319/Leetcode-Solutions/README.md

 # Leetcode Solutions
 My attempts at various leetcode problems.
-They should all work but not necessarily the most optimally.
+They should all get accepted but they are not necessarily the most optimal.
 I use leetcode to practice C++, Kotlin, JavaScript, and Python 3.

 ### Very slow solutions (to fix later)
 * binary-tree-cameras
 * evaluate-reverse-polish-notation
+* merge-k-sorted-lists

 ### Language Features
 * JavaScript - Used for the built-in hash.